-For the last seventeen years, the Mind Body Awareness Project (MBA) has delivered mindfulness-based rehabilitation programming to over 7,000 unique at-risk, incarcerated youth in the California Bay Area.
+For the last eighteen years, the Mind Body Awareness Project (MBA) has delivered mindfulness-based rehabilitation programming to over 7,000 unique at-risk, incarcerated youth in the California Bay Area.
 MBA’s curriculum provides the most at-risk youth in the most difficult environments – probation detention facilities and youth detention camps – with concrete tools to reduce stress, impulsivity and violent behavior and increase self-esteem, self-regulation and overall well-being.

 Drawing on the practices of a variety of contemplative traditions, as well as the Mindfulness- Based Stress Reduction protocol developed by Dr. Jon Kabat-Zinn (an MBA Project advisor) and the Emotional Intelligence work of Dr. Daniel Goleman (an MBA Project advisor), MBA’s curriculum is a proprietary synthesis of best practices in meditation, group-process modalities, peer counseling, and social and emotional learning models.
 They impart the tools and competencies necessary to overcome trauma, transform negative behaviors, and make positive life changes.
-Register here.

 Our instructor team brings decades of experience in meditative and contemplative practices, youth and social justice work, and cutting-edge research and modalities.